Kizaki

 Start With The Boundary

-• generated client for your own app's typed browser-to-server workflows
+• Generated client for your own app's typed browser-to-server workflows.

-• API-key routes for integrations and machine callers
+• API-key routes for integrations and machine callers.

-• public routes only for webhook-style verification flows
+• Public routes only for webhook-style verification flows.

 A Good Integration Setup

-A healthy route setup keeps the external API surface small, explicit, and capability-based.
+Keep the external API surface small, explicit, and capability-based.

 apiKeys {